Academic Quality Improvement Program (AQIP) At Richland Community College

 Action Projects are innovative quality improvement initiatives sponsored by the College.
 Three to four projects are committed to annually and at least one Action Project must address "Helping Students Learn."

-Quality Council adopted four Action Projects in October 2013:
+Quality Council has adopted five Action Projects since October 2013:

 • Using Data for Improved Institutional Planning - Program Review

 • Institutionalizing the Balanced Scorecard

 - Implementing a Framework for Evidence-Based Decision Making